nagix/mini-tokyo-3d/docs/developer-guide/api/map.md

 ### **`easeTo(options)`**

-Changes any combination of center, zoom, bearing, pitch, and padding with an animated transition between old and new values.
+Changes any combination of `center`, `zoom`, `bearing`, `pitch`, and `padding` with an animated transition between old and new values.
 The map will retain its current values for any details not specified in `options`.

-Note: The transition will happen instantly if the user has enabled the reduced motion accessibility feature enabled in their operating system, unless `options` includes `essential: true`.
+Note: The transition will happen instantly if the user has enabled the `reduced motion` accessibility feature enabled in their operating system, unless `options` includes `essential: true`.

 #### Parameters

 **`options`** ([`Object`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)) Options describing the destination and animation of the transition.
-Accepts [`CameraOptions`](https://docs.mapbox.com/mapbox-gl-js/api/properties/#cameraoptions) and [`AnimationOptions`](https://docs.mapbox.com/mapbox-gl-js/api/properties/#animationoptions).
+Accepts [CameraOptions](https://docs.mapbox.com/mapbox-gl-js/api/properties/#cameraoptions) and [AnimationOptions](https://docs.mapbox.com/mapbox-gl-js/api/properties/#animationoptions).

 #### Returns